 SALIE: I'm sure the subway riders appreciated your music.
 But how did the cops feel about it?

-SALIE: You call what you do social music, right?
+SALIE: Are your - you call what you do social music, right?

 BATISTE: That's right.
 That's right.

 SALIE: You're trying to connect with audiences kind of anywhere.